-Bokeh is created by a combination of the lens and aperture.
+In photography anything that is outside the ‘Depth of Field‘ will be blurred.
+The way the lens renders individual points of light that are out of focus, and the quality of the blur, is ‘bokeh’.
+This Japanese word meaning blur or haze is pronounced BOK-kay.Bokeh is created by a combination of the lens and aperture.
 The lens creates out of focus areas of the image when the circle of confusion is large enough to cause the sharpness to be lost.
 The aperture forms the shape of the circles of confusion.
 Its shape determines the shape of the light beams that pass through the lens.

-All lenses create bokeh.
-However, the bokeh that any individual photographic lens creates is the result of the unique characteristics of that particular lens.
+The bokeh that any individual photographic lens creates is the result of the unique characteristics of that particular lens.
 Its shape, any optical aberrations it exhibits; its situation in the photographic lens-set, the aperture and its shape, all affect the shape of the bokeh.
 This combination of factors may create bokeh that is pleasing to the eye, or not.
 Photographic lenses that create more pleasing bokeh have higher sales value.
 Manufacturers therefore expend research and development resources to ensure that the bokeh produced by a lens is pleasing.

 Bokeh is an important component of photographic composition.
 Photographers frequently create shallow focus so the out-of-focus area of the image does not draw the eye.
 This points the attention of the viewer to the area of the picture in focus emphasizing the important aspects of the image.
-Bokeh can be a very pleasing part of an image, or it can be simply ignorable.
+Bokeh can be a very pleasing part of an image, or it can be simply of no interest.
 In either case it creates an atmosphere and can modify the content of the picture in a positive or negative way.
 As a controllable aspect of photography it is a way to affect the viewers understanding of the image.

 The picture above was taken, out of focus, with an eight second exposure at night.
 All the bright highlights are shown as ‘circular’ spots (except the ones that merge or were moving lights).
 Bokeh is often visible around strong highlights like light sources.
 Many people assume that these highlights are the bokeh.
-In fact bokeh is not only the highlights.
+In fact bokeh is not the highlights.
 Any out-of-focus blur exhibits bokeh.
 The highlights are only more prominent because of the intensity of the light that created them.

 Bokeh tends to form a circle only when the aperture is at it widest.
 In some photographic lenses when the aperture is at its widest the iris is withdrawn behind the circular fixed aperture set into the diaphragm.
 At other aperture sizes the iris blades form the shape of the aperture and they do not form a perfect circle.
 Instead the blades form a shape which has sides corresponding to the number of blades.
 It is this shape which forms the bokeh shape of the most prominent highlights.
 In the picture above, taken at f8, if you look carefully, you can see that the bokeh of the highlights have eight sides (click here to see the image enlarged).
 This lens has circular bokeh at f 1.2 (wide open).